sokkerstar123/Capstone/README.md

 ### 2. Consumer-facing Mobile Application

 To demonstrate an alternative deployment pathway, we developed a full-stack web application leveraging cloud-based infrastructure.

-The app can be tested here: [https://team-candlestyt.lovable.app](https://team-candlestyt.lovable.app)
+* **Live Demo:** The app can be tested here: [https://team-candlestyt.lovable.app](https://team-candlestyt.lovable.app)

-Note: The source code for this application is contained entirely within the app/ directory, functioning as a standalone monorepo within this project.
+*Note: The source code for this application is contained entirely within the `app/` directory, functioning as a standalone monorepo within this project.*

 ## Technical Objectives